aashan10/grawl/Readme.md

 ### Installation

+You'll need golang to install this project.
+You can get golang from the [official downloads page](https://go.dev/dl/)

-You can install grawl with `go install` with the following command
+With golang installed and set up in your You can install grawl with `go install` with the following command
 ```bash
 go install github.com/aashan10/grawl@latest
 ```